NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Beastkin Resilience.md

 **Prerequisites** Werecreature Dedication; beastkin
 * * *
 You've regained beastkin protections after becoming a full werecreature.
-You no longer gain silver weakness from Werecreature Dedication
+You no longer gain silver weakness from Werecreature Dedication.

 *Source: Pathfinder Howl of the Wild*
 *ORC*